kckecheng/prometheus/index.rst

 Performance Monitoring with Prometheus
 ========================================

 This document will guide readers on how to get started performance monitoring with Prometheus and Grafana dashboard.
+The source of this document can be found `here on github <https://github.com/kckecheng/prometheus>`_.

 .. toctree::
    :maxdepth: 2